Lyra Input Overview

 When Activatable Widgets activate and deactivate, they can optionally change the input mode and/or focus themselves for input to support MKB, Gamepad, VR controllers, etc. The settings are all customizable by input device and platform.

-In particular, they should agree on the value of Get Desired Input Config
+In particular, they should agree on the value of Get Desired Input Config,

 hopefully via a shared implementation.